Key Takeaways

 You launch with clean tagging.
 "Shared" content tagged correctly.
 Product-specific content isolated properly.
 Six months later, someone publishes an article without tags.
 It appears in all brands.
 Customers using Product A see documentation for Product B's features they don't have access to.

 The fix isn't better training.
 It's workflow automation.
 Set publication rules: articles without product tags can't publish.
 Articles marked "shared" require approval from a content manager before going live.
-Product-specific articles require verification that the product tag matches the article's scope.

 Second most common break: brand asset drift.
 Brand A updates their logo.
 Someone updates it in the marketing site but forgets the help center.
 Now customers see mismatched branding between your product and your support portal.
+Centralise brand asset management — your help center should pull logos and colour schemes from a single source of truth.

-Instead: use unified analytics with brand segmentation.
-One dashboard, filter by brand when needed.
+Third break: analytics fragmentation.
+Use unified analytics with brand segmentation — one dashboard, filter by brand when needed.
 You see total ticket deflection across all properties plus per-brand breakdowns in the same view.

 💡 KEY INSIGHT: According to OpenView research, companies using multi-brand help centers see 35–50% ticket reduction within 90 days, but only if content tagging accuracy stays above 90% — accuracy below 80% eliminates most deflection gains as customers see irrelevant content and stop trusting self-service.